BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/README.md

-# This is a beta version of the HabiBart application created to help users define and track their habits.
+# This repository contains a beta version of the HabiBart application created to help users define and track their habits.

 ![image](https://github.com/BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/assets/140627512/9557a60a-f39c-4a04-b03a-b659216b9b04)